stolostron/multicluster-observability-operator/collectors/metrics/README.md

 # Metrics Collector

 -----------
-Metrics Collector implements a client to "scrape" or collect data from OpenShift Promethus and performs a push fedration to a Thanos instance hosted by Red Hat Advanced Cluster Management for Kubernetes hub cluster.
+Metrics Collector implements a client to "scrape" or collect data from OpenShift Prometheus and performs a push federation to a Thanos instance hosted by Red Hat Advanced Cluster Management for Kubernetes hub cluster.
 This project is based on the [Telemeter project](https://github.com/openshift/telemeter).

 ## Get started